 How the pandemic pause drew attention to adverts fuelling the climate emergency and undermining wellbeing, and the cities now acting to end 'high-carbon advertising' Two of people's most polluting activities - flying and driving - were heavily interrupted during the pandemic.
 And, as many quickly adapted, attention fell on the role of advertising in promoting heavily polluting personal behaviour.
 Now, cities are starting to pass new rules banning 'high carbon' adverts, and international campaigns are growing to stop adverts fuelling the climate emergency.
 Overnight the pandemic transformed the way people moved, worked and spent their hardearned cash.
 Whole industries, institutions and communities1 adapted in the face of a new reality.
-The advertising industry cottoned onto this quickly and there was a flurry of brands pronouncing that 'we are all in this together2'.
+The advertising industry cottoned onto this quickly and there was a flurry of brands pronouncing that 'we are all in this together^{2'}.
 From British supermarket Asda to American smartwatch manufacturer Fitbit3, advertisements appealed to people's emotions and desire for solidarity, security and community to help them navigate such turbulent times.
 But many soon questioned the messaging, and whether the products being pushed were actually improving human wellbeing.
 The safer streets and cleaner air that came with the sudden absence of commuting at the height of lockdown, and the time, money and pollution saved by not flying, and holidaying nearer home, or holding work meetings online, seemed beneficial.
 Living more local lives, suddenly advertisements glorifying holidays and flights to far-flung destinations, or the wonders of giant gas-guzzling SUVs, felt alien to many.
-Spending more time at home, surrounded by piles of 'stuff' and forgotten purchases, led many people to realise they had too many things 4.
-These realisations caused people to shift their priorities around consumption, with many deciding they wanted to buy fewer, higher-quality products that can stand the test of time5, or instead choosing to repair and maintain what they had 6.
+Spending more time at home, surrounded by piles of 'stuff' and forgotten purchases, led many people to realise they had too many things4.
+These realisations caused people to shift their priorities around consumption, with many deciding they wanted to buy fewer, higher-quality products that can stand the test of time5, or instead choosing to repair and maintain what they had6.
 It was a small step from questioning consumerism to noticing the role of the huge advertising industry in fuelling overconsumption.
 Campaigns like Adfree cities7, Badvertising8, and Clean Creatives9 are now growing rapidly to confront the influence and visual pollution of advertising, with a special focus on the climate emergency.
-"Now more than ever, we are seeing an increasing awareness from citizens and climate groups about the dangers from advertising promoting polluting activities and debt-fuelled consumerism in the midst of a climate and 'cost of living' crisis.
-This has successfully translated into actions on the ground to resist corporate polluters' propaganda, while supporting a growing sense that advertising that fuels the climate emergency has no place in our society."

 Emilie Tricarico, member of the Badvertising campaign